 Day Trips from Positano Amalfi Coast

 Like mentioned before, Positano is located perfectly for numerous day trips while visiting.
 If you wanted some big-city action, Naples is only an hour north up the coast.
 Plus, many cities along the Amalfi Coast are just a short scooter/taxi drive from Positano.
-There are plenty of things to do Amalfi Coast to keep you busy for a week or more.
+There are plenty of things to do on the Amalfi Coast to keep you busy for a week or more.
 Below, we have listed a few of the hot tourist places which are within a day trip (2 hours or less) from Positano:

 Positano to Naples